oracle/nosql-node-sdk/README.md

   query text and query plan information when available.

 Important: the **ALL** profile may include SQL text and query plans in stats output.
-This matches the Java SDK behavior, but applications should avoid enabling ALL profile logging in environments where query text may contain sensitive values.
+Applications should avoid enabling ALL profile logging in environments where query text may contain sensitive values.

 The StatsControl object can also be used to change runtime behavior: